sunaku/tork/README.md

 -------------

 test-loop looks for a configuration file named `.test-loop` in the current working directory.
-This configuration file is a Ruby script in which you can query and modify the `Test::Loop::Config` OpenStruct object as follows:
+This configuration file is a normal Ruby script in which you can query and modify the `Test::Loop` OpenStruct configuration as follows:

-* `Test::Loop::Config.overhead_file_globs` is an array of file globbing patterns that describe a set of Ruby scripts that are loaded into the main Ruby process as overhead.
+* `Test::Loop.overhead_file_globs` is an array of file globbing patterns that describe a set of Ruby scripts that are loaded into the main Ruby process as overhead.

-* `Test::Loop::Config.reabsorb_file_globs` is an array of file globbing patterns that describe a set of files which cause the overhead to be reabsorbed whenever they change.
+* `Test::Loop.reabsorb_file_globs` is an array of file globbing patterns that describe a set of files which cause the overhead to be reabsorbed whenever they change.

-* `Test::Loop::Config.test_file_matchers` is a hash that maps a file globbing pattern describing a set of source files to a lambda function yielding a file globbing pattern describing a set of test files that need to be run.
+* `Test::Loop.test_file_matchers` is a hash that maps a file globbing pattern describing a set of source files to a lambda function yielding a file globbing pattern describing a set of test files that need to be run.
 In other words, whenever the source files (the hash key; left-hand side of the mapping) change, their associated test files (the hash value; right-hand side of the mapping) are run.

   For example, if test files had the same names as their source files but the